arnicas/analyst-toolbelt-course/week1/homework.md

 * Use filtering and sorting to answer the questions on the quiz.
 * Sort the file by Identifier, Ascending.
 * Upload the new fixed data tab as a csv file called “fb_clean.csv”.

+You upload 2 files in csv format, and do the quizzes based on lecture notes and the data files after cleaning.